concerning the Old Testament and the New Testament, in regards

 Apostles taught us.
 It is enough that we obey all that Jesus and His

-Apostle tell us to obey, then to also obey what Moses says as well.
+Apostle tell us to obey, then to also obey what Moses told the Israelites to do as well.

 So then we are to obey all that the New Testament tells us to do, being